Codesee-io/oscar/README.md

 OSCAR runs on [Node 16](https://nodejs.org/en/download/) and recommends [Yarn](https://classic.yarnpkg.com/lang/en/docs/install/) for dependency management.

-OSCAR also requires environemnt variables to connect to the right services.
+OSCAR also requires environment variables to connect to the right services.
 Create a `.env` at the root of your directory, and add the variables defined in the [.env.sample](.env.sample) file.

 ### Setup steps